 What We’re Looking For

 Fiction: We look for compelling characters and voice, fresh plots, and narratives that move us.
-Due to a substantial backlog, we will not be open for general Fiction submissions until further notice (most likely the August 2020 submission window).
+Due to a substantial backlog, we will not be open for general fiction submissions until further notice (most likely Spring 2021).

 Poetry: We love poems that are lyrical without being overwrought, and profound without being pretentious.
 We look for honesty of emotion, and images that arrest us.
 Due to a substantial backlog, we will not be open for general poetry submissions until further notice (most likely Winter 2021).

 How to Submit